haijunsu/haijunsu.github.io/_lintcodes/sort-integers-ii.md

   * Increment the index of the smaller element.
   * By this method, we continually select the next smallest element from the two arrays and merge the into sorted array.

+* Heap Sort begins by building a heap out of the data set, and then removing the largest item and placing it at the end of the partially sorted array.
+  * After removeing the largest item, it reconstructs the heap, removes the largest remaining item, and places it in the next open position from the end of the partially sorted array.
+This is repeaded until there are no items left in the heap and the sorted array is full.
+  * Elementary implementations require two arrays - one to hold the heap and the other to hold the sorted elements.
+  * The heap sort algorithm consists of two primary steps:
+    * First, we construct a heap from the elements.
+    * Second, we repeatedly take the largest element of the heap and swap it with the end until we fully sort the array

 ### Solution
 #### Java (Quick sort)